AnirudhKatoch/1D-mathematical-modelling-of-an-entrained-flow-combustion-reactor-/README.md

 The existing Python code, `main.py` is structured to simulate a reactor model.
 It comprises classes for global parameters, particle development, reactor mesh, gas properties, and mixture properties.
 The code introduces functions to compute the swelling ratio and 'VM.'
 There are comments denoting potential issues.
 A significant overhaul is needed to accommodate new insights on ignition, combustion, and the transition from pyrolysis to combustion reactions within the reactor.
 The code serves as the foundation for this updated simulation, and it requires restructuring and rewriting to align with the latest understanding of the reactor's behavior.

+## Note

+Significant challenges remain in the functionality of the model, necessitating further research and development to make progress.